minprog/prog-project/info/10 Syllabus.md

 ## Deadlines and late submissions

-Extensions on projects, documentation and set-up are not granted, except in cases of emergency.
+Extensions on projects, design documentation and set-up are not granted, except in cases of emergency.
 Technical difficulties do not constitute emergencies.
-If you ask for an exception *after* a deadline we require that you see a student advisor.

 Projects submitted *n* hours late may be penalized by 10% for *n* in (0, 24], by 25% for *n* in (24, 48], by 50% for *n* in (48, 72], and by 100% for *n* greater than 72.
 Lateness will be determined by submissions' timestamps.

+## Attribution

+You are expected to share ideas and knowledge liberally with your fellow students, to make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application, while citing in a section of your project's README, and in comments, any sources you use, especially if it concerns borrowing code.